-- The SMP and Standing Committee gave the composite construction a moderate rating. - SMP members generally favored the composite construction approach, specifically the inclusion of appropriate, process-related components to the provided framework.
+- The SMP and Standing Committee gave the composite construction a moderate rating. - SMP members generally favored the composite construction approach, specifically the inclusion of appropriate, process-related components to the provided framework. - Some SMP members wanted additional details on the equal component weighting and whether nominal-level (i.e., qualitative) data as opposed to interval-level (i.e., quantitative) data are more appropriate for reliability and validity averaging.

-- Some SMP members wanted additional details on the equal component weighting and whether nominal (qualitative) rather than interval (quantitative) level data are more appropriate for reliability and validity averaging. - The Standing Committee did not accept the SMP's moderate vote for composite constructions.
-No further comments were offered by Standing Committee members, who gave a moderate rating for the composite construction and passed the measure on this sub-criterion. - The Standing Committee passed the measure on reliability, validity, and composite construction.
+- The Standing Committee did not accept the SMP's moderate vote for composite construction and offered no further comments.
+They gave a moderate rating for the composite construction and passed the measure on this sub-criterion. - The Standing Committee passed the measure on reliability, validity, and composite construction.